ArboreumDev/algorand-credit/README.md

   - `algob run scripts/path_to/file1`
   - Don’t use algob run for deployments.
-This should be used only for auxiliary scripts, like ad-hock transactions (example: draining an account).
+This should be used only for auxiliary scripts, like ad-hock transactions (example: draining an account). existing scripts:
+    - log-tx.js: Makes a zero-asset transfer from the registrar to themself, with an object in the note-field
+    - read-logs.js: initializes an indexer and demonstrates how to search for all log-txs or just the ones of a certain type

 * Run tests:

   - `algob test` (runs mocha in project root)

-In the `sample-project` folder you'll have following items:
+Directory Structure:

 * `assets/`: Directory for assets and contracts files:
     - `accounts_user.yaml` : It has sample accounts
     - `asa.yaml` : It has sample specifications for Algorand Standard Assets (ASA)
     - `credit_registry_contract.py`: Registry to write credit-profiles to user local state
-    - You can change or add ASA, Smart Contracts in this folder.

 * `scripts/`: Directory for scripts to deploy and run your assets and contracts:
     - `0-deploy-and-fund.js` : Deploys the credit registry and funds some users
-    - `1-sampleScript.js` : ~This script shows how to deploy ASC.~
+    - `1-sampleScript.js` : This script deploys the log-asset
     - `2-escrow-account.js`: ~This script funds an escrow contract with a hardcoded template parameter (passed in script)~

 * `test/`: Directory for test files for testing your assets and smart contracts: